pandio-com/pandioml/README.md

 If you already have a Pandio.com account, you'll need to use the `pandiocli config` command to manually set the configuration with values inside of the Pandio.com Dashboard.

-## Getting Started

-### Create a model in less than 1 minute!

-1. `python pandioml/setup.py install`

-1. `cd pandiocli && python setup.py install && cd ../`

-1. `pandiocli register your@gmail.com`

-1. `python examples/form_fraud/runner.py`

-A graph showing the accuracy will be shown and the model will be saved as `example.model`

-## Create a custom model in less than 10 minutes!

-1. `python pandioml/setup.py install`

-1. `cd pandiocli && python setup.py install && cd ../`

-1. `pandiocli register your@gmail.com`

-1. `pandiocli generate test_function`

-1. `cd test_function`

-1. Open `function.py` in your favorite editor, put your pipeline code in the `pipeline` method.

-1. `python runner.py --project_name ./ --dataset_name FormSubmissionGenerator --loops 1000`

-A graph showing the accuracy will be shown and the model will be saved as `test.model`

 # TODO

 Figure out how to bubble up the exception from the function/pipeline. function/base.py error method